Lehtimäki

 Lehtimäki is a former municipality of Finland.
 It was consolidated with Alajärvi on 1 January 2009.

-It is located in the province of Western Finland and is part of the Southern Ostrobothnia region.
+It is located in the province of Western Finland and is part of the South Ostrobothnia region.
 The municipality had a population of 1,850 (2006) and covered an area of 291.32 km² of which 18.88 km² was water.
 The population density was 7.2 inhabitants per km².